 In the overview of the plan, select Tools> Symbol> Convert to Symbol from the menu.

-When you click OK, the 3D model will be saved in your User library.
+Click OK and the 3D model will be saved in your User Catalog.

 To see the results, select 3D> Create Perspective View> Perspective Full Overview from the menu.